Matrix Decomposition and Applications: Existence of the Column Interpolative Decomposition

 \section{Existence of the Column Interpolative Decomposition}

-\paragraph{Cramer's rule} The proof of the existence of the column ID relies on the Cramer's rule that we shall shortly discuss here.
-Consider a system of $n$ linear equations for $n$ unknowns, represented in matrix multiplication form as follows :
+\paragraph{Cramer's rule.} The proof of the existence of the column ID relies on \textit{Cramer's rule}, which we will briefly review here; see Problem~\ref{prob:cramer_adj_1}$\sim$\ref{prob:cramer_adj_4} for more details.
+Consider a system of $n$ linear equations in $n$ unknowns, expressed in matrix form as: